The Smart Market for Institutional Investors

 OneChronos supports NMS securities, including single stocks, ETFs and ADRs.

-No. Rule 612 (§ 242.612 Minimum pricing increment) of SEC Regulation NMS expressly prohibits brokers, exchanges, and alternative trading systems from accepting, displaying, or ranking quotes or orders for any NMS stock priced in an increment smaller than $0.01 for stocks priced greater than or equal to $1.00.
-OneChronos trades only NMS stocks priced greater than or equal to $5.00, so Rule 612 applies uniformly.
-OneChronos will reject any order not priced in increments of $0.01.
+Rule 612 (§ 242.612 Minimum pricing increment) of SEC Regulation NMS expressly prohibits brokers, exchanges, and alternative trading systems from accepting, displaying, or ranking quotes or orders for any NMS stock priced in an increment smaller than $0.01 for stocks priced greater than or equal to $1.00 or $0.0001 for stocks priced less than $1.00.
+Limit prices greater than or equal to $1.00 must be expressed in increments of at least $0.01 (i.e. sub-penny prices are not permitted).
+Limit prices less than $1.00 must be expressed in increments of at least $0.0001.
+This applies to limit prices on all order types.

 Yes.
 The OneChronos match mechanism, as detailed in our Form ATS-N, is not restricted to establishing clearing prices in increments of $0.01.
 The possibility of sub-penny clearing prices is consistent with Rule 612 of NMS, which governs the minimum pricing of quotes and orders.
 However, it does not impose any restrictions on execution prices.
 All OneChronos executions are average priced, computed to six decimal places using the formula: average price = total notional paid or received/total shares transacted.
 Note that any order can fill at its limit price or better, which could be a sub-penny price, as a function of the OneChronos match process (see dedicated FAQ question).
 Also, through Expressive Bidding, a OneChronos user can impose constraints on an execution that can result in fills at sub-penny average prices.
 As such, Expressive Bidding can guarantee that an order executes at a sub-penny price or better but cannot be used to ensure execution at a specific price, sub-penny or otherwise.